Foreign Currency Exchange

 Welcome to Bretton Woods

 Bretton Woods Foreign Currency Exchange has been located in the Brentwood section of Los Angeles since 1992.
 Conveniently located just off the 405 freeway, we are a retail foreign currency exchange that takes pride in fair pricing and honest service.
-In the 26 years that we have been in business we have consistently offered the most competitive rates in Southern California.
+For over 32 years we have consistently offered the most competitive rates in Southern California.
 To find out how competitive we are please call (310) 447-6234 for a rate quote or to get answers to any questions that you might not have had answered in our FAQ section below.
-Validated parking available for transactions of $100 and above.
+Validated parking available.
 Methods of payment: cash or a cashier’s checks made payable to Bretton Woods.
-Please note that we do not buy foreign coins.
+We do not buy foreign coins.

 Is it better to buy my currency here or in the country that I’m visiting?